brianclements/pkictl/README.md

 implementing an internal network PKI.
 It's designed to make certificate, key creation, and management tasks formal, easy to initiate, and easy to automate.
-The complexities of the openssl settings are to be absorbed by the various openssl.cnf files, saving only execution of the tasks for the script itself.
+The complexities of the openssl settings are to be absorbed by the various configuration files, saving only execution of the tasks for the script itself.

 My goal was to use the same configuration files, folder layout, and implementation behavior in every machine of my internal PKI infrastructure and